adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/introduction.md

 2) Docker is compatible with any operating systems.
 3) On-boarding a new developer / setting up a local instance is very easy.

-#### Os components and responsibilities
+#### OS components and responsibilities
-All operating systems consists of two important components
+All operating systems consist of two important components
 1) OS Kernel
 2) Software

-Os kernel is responsible for interacting with underlying hardware.
-Custom software differentiates operating systems from each other. **Docker container** shares the underlying kernel of docker host.
+OS kernel is responsible for interacting with underlying hardware.
+Custom software differentiates operating systems from each other. **A Docker container** shares the underlying kernel of the Docker host.
 Docker is not meant to virtualise and run different operating systems on the same hardware.
 The main purpose is to containerize and ship them.
 #### Docker vs Virtual machines

 {{< img src=/tech/k8s_for_absolute_beginners/Clipboard_2022-10-23-12-05-47.png title="Containers vs Virtual Machine" caption="https://www.udemy.com/course/learn-kubernetes/" alt="container vs Vm" width="700px" position="center" >}}